twhui/LiteFlowNet/README.md

 5. Run the testing script.
 Flow fields (<code>MODEL</code>-0000000.flo, <code>MODEL</code>-0000001.flo, ... etc) are stored in the folder <code>/testing/results</code> having the same order as the image pair sequence.
 <pre><code>$ test_MODE.py img1_pathList.txt img2_pathList.txt results</code></pre>

+# Evaluation
+1. End-point error (EPE) per image can be calculated using the provided script <code>LiteFlowNet/models/testing/util/endPointErr.m</code>

+2. Average end-point error (AEE) is simply computed by taking the average of all EPE.

 # License and Citation
 All code is provided for research purposes only and without any warranty.
 Any commercial use requires our consent.
 If our work helps your research or you use the code in your research, please cite the following paper: